awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 The code for a Wavelength Zone is its Region code followed by an identifier that indicates the physical location\.
 For example, `us-east-1-wl1-bos-wlz-1` in Boston\.

 The following diagram illustrates the AWS Region `us-west-2`, two of its Availability Zones, and a Wavelength Zone\.
 The VPC spans the Availability Zones and the Wavelength Zone\.
-Each zone has one subnet, and each subnet has an instance\.
+Each zone in the VPC has one subnet, and each subnet has an instance\.

 ![\[A VPC with Availability Zones and a Wavelength Zone.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/region-with-wavelength-zones.png)